1310 Research Park Drive

 Carol Hockersmith thrives on input.
 She has a mind the Gallup Strengths Finder says finds many things interesting to be useful later.
 It figures into her being a person drawn to the process of learning.
 She is a person who likes ideas that connect.

 The Master’s of Liberal Arts degree was an extension of Hockersmith’s bachelor’s degree in journalism and mass communications from Kansas State University.
 Her journalistic goal was to provide information to others for their informed life decisions.
 She also earned a bachelor’s degree in horticultural therapy with dual training in psychology and horticulture from K-State.
-It was further application of her interest in what motivates people to greater potential.
+It was a further application of her interest in what motivates people to greater potential.

 Her role includes liaison for program assessment coordinators to their assessment consultant and creating appreciation letters for faculty.
 She puts her journalism skills to good work researching updates to office directories and keeping revenue analysis up-to-date.

 Master of Liberal Arts, Baker University in conjunction with Southern Methodist University, 1980